-Why are we doing this?
+Why did we do this?

 Open data has the potential to power tools that provide solutions to real problems.
 Although the UK is the world leader in releasing open data, its use in informing real world solutions has been limited and fragmented, with innovative startups lacking support and data expertise to scale to a sustainable business level.

-What are we doing?
+What did we do?

 We ran a series of seven challenge prizes to support the development of innovative solutions to social challenges using open data.
 For each challenge, projects competed for a potential £40,000 grand prize.
 Winning projects were those with the best solution combining open data expertise with a credible plan and market.
 The Open Data Challenge Prize Series was funded by the Technology Strategy Board and the Department for Business, Innovation and Skills.